newrouge/newrouge.github.io/_posts/2021-12-11-Powervision-3.md

 ![_config.yml]({{ site.baseurl }}/images/Dynojet/neg1.png)
 {: refdef}

-To do so, we can negate the *Branch if not equal* instrucction, and replace it by *Branch if equal*:
+To do so, we can negate the *Branch if not equal* instruction, and replace it by *Branch if equal*:

 {:refdef: style="text-align: center;"}
 ![_config.yml]({{ site.baseurl }}/images/Dynojet/neg2.png)